 Another great audio interface I would recommend is this one and it’s worth the price.
 If you can’t afford this one you can get the 2i2 it’s also a great AI.

 It also has pad switches and high impedance input.
-Its onboard dspMixFx technology offers DSP powered, latency free monitoring with effects and it comes with Cubase AI 6 DAW for making music.
+Its onboard dspMixFx technology offers DSP powered, latency free monitoring with effects and it comes with the latest Cubase AI DAW for making music.

 It comes with 2 pre-amps which are developed by Yamaha.
 A great AI for mixing, maybe some mastering and music playback.
 It is portable and it has 48v phantom power.